King of Scars

-King of Scars is a fantasy novel by American author Leigh Bardugo published by Imprint in 2019.
+King of Scars is a fantasy novel by the Israeli–American author Leigh Bardugo published by Imprint in 2019.
 It is the first in a duology, followed by Rule of Wolves, and a continuation of Bardugo's Grishaverse.
 The story is primarily told in third person by three point of views: Nikolai Lantsov and Zoya Nazyalensky from the original trilogy in Ravka, and Nina Zenik from Six of Crows in Ketterdam.